 - The quality of the plans/drawings made for the project should be excellent.
 It must include essential items related to the project.

-- Detailed project description and understanding by the estimator are also essential.
+- Detailed project descriptions and understanding by the estimator are also essential.

 - The expertise and experience of the estimator play a vital role.